 Inbound and Outbound

-An answering service might only answer basic questions for inbound calls, or it might offer outbound calling services like appointment scheduling.
+An answering service or virtual receptionist might only answer basic questions for inbound calls, or it might offer outbound calling services like appointment scheduling.

 - Inbound messaging: Most virtual receptionist services offer messaging services and can record incoming calls for later response.